Huskynarr/robotics-directory/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Robotics Directory

-We appreciate your interest in contributing to [Project Name]!
+We appreciate your interest in contributing to Robotics Directory!
 Every contribution, no matter how big or small, is greatly valued.

 ## How to Contribute?